 Angela and Shirley crossed paths through a mutual friend at a women entrepreneurs’ event.
 Just a few days later, the two connected over email to arrange a coffee date, and soon became good friends.

-“We bonded immediately.” says Shirley.
+“We bonded immediately,” says Shirley.
 “She asked me the question I get all the time: “Why sex trafficking?
 I explained that two causes break both my heart and my brain if I try to understand them: sex trafficking and organ trafficking.
 With sad eyes, Angela told me a story that still causes me grief.
-A 6 year old boy who was rescued in one of OBV’s shelters showed her his scar.
+A 6-year-old boy that Angela met at a shelter in Malaysia showed her his scar.
 He had his kidneys removed.
 When my brain finally understood she was telling me that sex trafficking victims who get pregnant are now forced to have babies to use for organ trafficking, I couldn’t sit back and do nothing.
 The way I know how to help financially is to host galas, so here we are.”